 Frederick Douglass' legacy continues to be felt in Rochester to this day.
 He was laid to rest in Rochester's historic Mount Hope Cemetery, which also happens to be the final resting place of suffragist Susan B. Anthony.

-Not too far from Mount Hope Cemetery is the Frederick Douglass Monument, honoring Douglass in Highland Park.The monument, which is eternally facing north, is located steps from the former site of Douglass' home and is believed to be the first public statue erected to memorialize an African American in the U.S.
+Not too far from Mount Hope Cemetery is the Frederick Douglass Monument, honoring Douglass in Highland Park.The monument is located steps from the former site of Douglass' home and is believed to be the first public statue erected to memorialize an African American in the U.S. In 2019, the monument was moved to an even more prominent location within the park, and is now located at the corner of South Ave. and Robinson Drive.

 Douglass is also memorialized alongside his friend and fellow civil rights champion (and Rochesterian) Susan B. Anthony in a bronzed sculpture depicting the two sitting down for tea in Susan B. Anthony Square.
 The sculpture is titled "Let's Have Tea."
 The famous suffragist and abolitionist were close friends who shared the common goals of social justice and civil rights.
 Now they share a proud place in Rochester's history.

-The Rochester Museum & Science Center today features exhibits exploring the life and legacy of Frederick Douglass, as well as Rochester's Underground Railroad Stops, in an exhibit titled "Flight to Freedom."
+The RMSC Museum & Science Center today features exhibits exploring the life and legacy of Frederick Douglass, as well as Rochester's Underground Railroad Stops, in an exhibit titled "Flight to Freedom."

 Want to learn more about Frederick Douglass and Rochester's ties to the Underground Railroad?
 Consider an Akwaaba Heritage tour, which bring these sites and stories from Rochester's history to life.